dmlc/minpy/README.md

 ### MXNet version

 Currently both MXNet and MinPy are going through rapid development.
-MinPy is not guaranteed to work with all MXNet versions.
-This version of MinPy is tested to work with MXNet on `engine` branch.
-So use the following command when you download and build MXNet from source:
+MinPy is not guaranteed to work with all MXNet versions. **The minimum version required for MXNet is 0.9.2.** To achieve the best performance, we recommend you download the MXNet from `engine` branch and build it from source.
+The following command would be useful:
 ```
 git clone --recursive -b engine https://github.com/dmlc/mxnet.git
 ```